 - Saves floor space

 - Very mobile thanks to the caster wheels

 - You can’t use all the features at the same time because it eats a lot of your energy

 2. Unique Heat Infrared Room Space Heater

-Unique Heat has considered the safety of the people who will be using the unit.
+Unique Heat has considered the safety of the people who will be using the electric heater.
 Because it’s infrared heat, you don’t have to worry about fires or burns because it’s safe, burn resistant warmth.
 An auto tip-over sensor is also included to limit the risk of fires when the space heater tips over.
-If you don’t like the sound traditional space heaters produce, look no further because this is extremely quiet, making it perfect for bedrooms and offices.
+If you don’t like the sound traditional space heaters for large produce, look no further because this is extremely quiet, making it perfect for bedrooms and offices.

-To get the best out of this unit, Unique Heat recommends that you place the heater in a well-insulated room with less foot traffic.
+To get the best out of this electric heater, Unique Heat recommends that you place the electric heater in a well-insulated room with less foot traffic.
 If your room is not insulated, you want to close the windows when you turn it on.
 Even as a large room heater, this space heater should not be used as the primary source of heat.

 - Uses infrared heat technology

 - It is fitted with tip-over and overheat protection.